asyncio-docs/asyncio-doc/webscraper.rst

 .. literalinclude:: examples/synchronous_client.py

-Again, we go through step-by-step.
+Again, we go through it step-by-step.

-While about 80 % of the websites use ``utf-8`` as encoding (provided by the default in ``ENCODING``), it is a good idea to actually use the encoding of that is specified by ``charset``.
+While about 80 % of the websites use ``utf-8`` as encoding (provided by the default in ``ENCODING``), it is a good idea to actually use the encoding specified by ``charset``.
 This is our helper to find out what the encoding of the page is:

 .. literalinclude:: examples/synchronous_client.py